US STOCKS-Healthcare, financial stocks drive gains on Wall St

 Volumes were slightly higher than usual on account of "quadruple witching," the expiry of options on stocks and indexes as well as futures on indexes and stocks.

-The S&P 500 posted 45 new 52-week highs and 2 new lows; the Nasdaq recorded 81 new highs and 37 new lows.
-(Additional reporting by Abhiram Nandakumar in Bengaluru, Saqib Iqbal Ahmed in New York; Editing by Don Sebastian and Nick Zieminski)
+The S&P 500 index showed 44 new 52-week highs and two new lows, while the Nasdaq recorded 79 new highs and 36 new lows.
+(Reporting by Abhiram Nandakumar in Bengaluru, additional reporting by Saqib Iqbal Ahmed in New York; Editing by Don Sebastian)

 * Fabric says signed agreement to be acquired by Google and team to join Google's developer products group- blog Source http://bit.ly/2k4L5Hm